Tangerine-Community/Tangerine/docs/editor/case-data-model.md

 ## How the Case Entities and Relationships are expressed in Tangerine

+A typical Tangerine Case will feature:
+- one document (type = case) that has all of the Case-related meta-data mentioned below, and
+- multiple documents with forms data.
+These forms are linked by formResponseId in the case's eventForms array.

 There is not a 1-to-1 mapping between Tangerine entities and data persisted to the server.
 Records are saved in Tangerine as a [TangyFormResponse](../../client/src/app/tangy-forms/tangy-form-response.class.ts) doc, identified by `"collection": "TangyFormResponse"` in the Couchdb document.

 A TangyFormResponse is a very generic container for data; it does not by default manage any of its relationships.
 Most of the Case-related entities are saved in a single TangyFormResponse as  `"type": "case"` and explicitly manages these relationships inside the eventForms array: